Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Using the Map

-The map zoom doesn’t work properly with a sometimes unresponsive touchscreen.
-Panning and zooming with the navigation screen can sometimes take over 5 seconds to respond, contrasting with the rapid switching between data pages.
+The map zoom doesn’t work properly with a touchscreen that’s sometimes unresponsive.
+Panning and zooming on the navigation screen can sometimes take more than 5 seconds to respond, in contrast to the rapid switching between data pages.

 A worthy innovation is the Coros split screen.
 A smaller map is permanently fixed in place, and the digital crown scrolls through metrics below it.
-I like the idea here, but others might prefer a dedicated map screen with fixed data fields as found on all competitor bikenavs.
-Larger-screen real estate is needed for this feature to be more effective.
+I like the idea here, but others might prefer a dedicated map screen with fixed data fields, as found on all competitors’ bikenavs.
+Larger screens are needed for this feature to be more effective.

-When using the map screen, it seems intuitive that the digital crown will control the zoom.
+On the map screen, it seems intuitive that the digital crown will control zoom.
 It doesn’t.

-The pinch zoom and +/- touchscreen zoom buttons don’t work well and often take repeated attempts.
+The pinch-to-zoom and +/- touchscreen zoom buttons don’t work well and often require multiple attempts.
 When the screen decides to re-render, it’s pretty ‘quick’, usually showing something instantly or within 3-5 seconds at worst.

-When re-routing, screen pixelation can occur, implying its underpowered cheap processor is only just fit for its purpose.
+When re-routing, screen pixelation can occur, implying that its underpowered, cheap processor is only just fit for its purpose.

 Just one navigation…

 The map colours are not good, making it hard to discern the route.
-Garmin is also guilty of this, but many other competitors like Wahoo and Hammerhead do a good job presenting a clear route on low-powered, low-resolution screens.
+Garmin is also guilty of this, but many other competitors, like Wahoo and Hammerhead, do a good job of presenting a clear route on low-powered, low-resolution screens.
+Coros has since added road-versus-cycling-path differentiation (App 4.0, July 2025) and, in the January 2026 firmware, road-versus-trail-surface differentiation.
+A global topographic map layer is now also available via the Coros app’s Map Manager.

 Completed parts of the route have a coloured line that is too wide for such a small screen.